HomeAnswersObstetrics and Gynecologyamenorrhea

 Hello doctor,

-Can you please advise.
 Can my wife take birth control pills while breastfeeding?
-Also, she did not get a period since our baby was born, that is, for nine months.
-Also, let you know that I have another baby whose age is 2.
-When he is six months old, my wife got pregnant while she is not having a period as we thought if there is no period, then there is no chance to conceive a baby.
+Also, she has not gotten a period since our baby was born, that is, for nine months.
+Also, let you know that I have another baby who is 2.
+When he is six months old, my wife got pregnant while she is not having a period, as we thought if there is no period, then there is no chance of conceiving a baby.
 Kindly advise which birth control pill would be better for her.

 Hello,